 Then, you also get access to the Kava Pro theme, which is designed to pair well with Elementor (I’ve never used this, but it looks solid).
 Still, I think most of the value comes from the Jet plugins and templates.

-You can purchase some of these plugins individually.
-Or, you can buy one of their three bundles (E-Commerce, Design, Dynamic), each including 10 plugins.
-You can also subscribe to the all-inclusive CrocoBlock membership for access to everything.
+You can purchase the Jet plugins individually, or you can also subscribe to the all-inclusive Crocoblock membership for access to everything.

-Price: The bundles cost $80 (E-Commerce, Design) and $85 (Dynamic) per year for one site and $165 and $175 per year for unlimited sites.
+Price: The price of individual Jet plugins ranges between free and $39.
 The all-inclusive yearly membership comes at $130 for one site and $265 for unlimited sites.
 There’s also a lifetime unlimited plan for $750.

 Despite the name, Premium Addons actually comes in both a free and a newly-launched premium version.